 Where will my videos be shown to Wish customers?

-Starting January 11, 2021 Pacific Time, your demo videos reviewed and approved by Wish will be shown in the Wish Android app to customers around the globe (starting with select Android app users, with full rollout occurring over the course of a few days after January 11, 2021 Pacific Time).
+Starting March 29, 2021 Pacific Time, your demo videos reviewed and approved by Wish will be shown in the Wish Android app and Wish iOS app to customers around the globe (starting with select iOS app users, with full rollout occurring over the course of a few days after March 29, 2021 Pacific Time).
 When customers click on the product, the video will then automatically play on the Details page (see screenshots below).
-We also plan to release videos in the Wish iOS app and wish.com in the coming weeks and will notify merchants when it is ready.

 We hope you make the most out of our Demo Video feature to make your products come to life!
 Please provide any feedback to your Account Manager about this feature as well.